Water fluoridation facts

 Where can fluoridation occur?

-Fluoridation can occur in public, private, and community water supplies and/or wells.
+Fluoridation can occur in public, private, and community water supplies or wells.

-Water suppliers must test fluoride levels in water.
-All water suppliers should make the test results available to users and the public.
-If you have a private/domestic well, you should do a comprehensive chemical analysis that includes fluoride testing.
+Water suppliers that fluoridate regularly are recommended to monitor fluoride levels in water.
+This is to maintain safe concentrations.
+All water suppliers are required to make all test results available to users and the public.
+If you have a private or domestic well, you should do a comprehensive chemical analysis that includes fluoride testing.

 What are the benefits of water fluoridation?

-Fluoride levels in Canadian drinking water have been adjusted for the past 70 years.
+Water suppliers have been adjusting fluoride levels in Canadian drinking water for over 70 years.
 Decades of extensive research show that water fluoridation is a safe, effective and low-cost way to improve oral health for everyone.

-Studies show that children who drink fluoridated water can expect up to 35 percent less tooth decay than those who drink non-fluoridated water.
+Studies show that children who drink fluoridated water can expect up to 25 to 30 percent less tooth decay than those who drink non-fluoridated water.
 By using fluoridated water, children develop strong teeth.
 As adults, they will have fewer cavities or missing teeth.
 Adults who drink fluoridated water can also expect to have less tooth decay or other cavity-related oral health problems.

 Is fluoridation safe?

 Yes.
 Fluoride has been studied thoroughly as a public health measure.
-It is safe in low doses.
+It’s safe in low doses.

-Since the 1940s, scientific studies have shown that the use of fluoride for oral health has had no harmful effects.
+Since the 1940s, scientists have studied the use of fluoride for oral health.

 Fluoride is recommended to prevent tooth decay and to improve oral health.
 Water fluoridation is endorsed as a valuable and beneficial public health measure by: